 Lancaster Police Department

-Deputy Chief McDaniel is active in the law enforcement community.
-He has served as president, vice president and as a trustee of Fraternal Order of Police - Forest Rose Lodge # 50.
-He has also served as president of the Lancaster Police Supervisors Association.
-As well as chairman of the Fairfield County Law Enforcement Administrators group.
+Chief McDaniel is active in the law enforcement community.
+He has served as president, vice president and as a trustee of the local Fraternal Order of Police - Forest Rose Lodge # 50.
+He has also served as president of the Lancaster Police Supervisors Association and as chairman of the Fairfield County Law Enforcement Administrators group.

 To provide protection and high quality police services to all.